 About the Kauffman Indicators The Kauffman Indicators of Entrepreneurship offers in-depth measures, reports, and accompanying interactive data visualizations that present entrepreneurial trends in the United States.
-The Early-Stage Entrepreneurship Series The Kauffman Indicators of Early-Stage Entrepreneurship is the first set of data in the Kauffman Indicators of Entrepreneurship.
-Presented across four clear indicators – Rate of New Entrepreneurs, Opportunity Share of New Entrepreneurs, Startup Early Job Creation, and Startup Early Survival Rate – as well as one single, early-stage entrepreneurship score, the Kauffman Early-Stage Entrepreneurship [KESE] Index, the Kauffman Indicators of Early-Stage Entrepreneurship is intended to be directly relevant to users.
-A key goal of the Indicators is to provide a balanced perspective on measuring a complex phenomenon.
+The New Employer Business Series The New Employer Business series provides information on new employer businesses, a subset of all entrepreneurial activity.
+The series includes measures which capture trends in the emergence of these businesses, their representation in the population and among all firms, and the time it takes these businesses to make a first payroll.
+The New Employer Business series is the second set of data in the Kauffman Indicators of Entrepreneurship, and is presented across four clear indicators – Rate of New Employer Business Actualization, Rate of New Employer Businesses, New Employer Business Velocity, and Employer Business Newness – as well as the New Employer Business Actualization Speed [NEBAS] Index.
+The Early-Stage Entrepreneurship Series The Early-Stage Entrepreneurship series is a set of measures that represents new business creation in the United States, integrating several high-quality, timely sources of information on early-stage entrepreneurship.
+This series is the first set of data in the Kauffman Indicators of Entrepreneurship, and is presented across four clear indicators – Rate of New Entrepreneurs, Opportunity Share of New Entrepreneurs, Startup Early Job Creation, and Startup Early Survival Rate – as well as one single, early-stage entrepreneurship score, the Kauffman Early-Stage Entrepreneurship [KESE] Index.
+A key goal of both series of indicators currently available is to provide a balanced perspective on measuring a complex phenomenon, and is intended to be directly relevant to users.
 Data are continually changing, and future years may see revisions to the methodology if appropriate.
 From Index to Indicators The Kauffman Indicators of Entrepreneurship replaces the previous Kauffman Index of Entrepreneurship, which tracked entrepreneurship across Startup Activity, Growth Entrepreneurship, and Main Street Entrepreneurship.
 The shift to the Kauffman Indicators of Entrepreneurship was motivated by several priorities, including the need for a series of clear indicators, timely and current information in the context of existing data constraints, and a focus on the nature of early-stage entrepreneurship.
 The Kauffman Foundation received input from policymakers, researchers, and other stakeholders about how to best accomplish these goals.